LATEST TRAVEL NEWS AND UPDATES

 Before boarding the aircraft for carriage the Passenger must be reasonably satisfied that they are medically fit to fly.
 If the Passenger has been advised that they are fit to fly provided certain precautions are taken (for example, use of medication) it is the Passenger’s responsibility to ensure that all such precautions are in fact taken before, during and after the flight (as the case may be) and that the Passenger will be able to produce the written evidence of their fitness to fly required by these Conditions of Carriage.

-If any reasonable doubt exists about the Passenger’s fitness to fly, the Passenger may not be accepted for carriage unless they have produced to the Airline no later than three 72 hours prior to departure time a medical report from an appropriately qualified doctor, bearing a date no more than ten (10) days before the flight date and time, which confirms the fitness to travel on all flights on which the Passenger intends to travel.
+If any reasonable doubt exists about the Passenger’s fitness to fly, the Passenger may not be accepted for carriage unless they have e-mailed to Airlink no later than 72 hours prior to departure time a medical report from an appropriately qualified doctor/physician bearing a date no more than ten (10) days before the original flight date and time, which confirms the fitness to travel on all flights on which the Passenger intends to travel.

 NOTE: AT TIME OF TRAVEL